A thought provoking look at the special significance of the dimension of time in this universe.

 Some scientists were still unhappy with the philosophical implications of their own statements.
 Warning: scientists are not the least bit qualified in philosophy and they now blur scientific reality with their expectations and propose weirder and weirder options to resolve their dilemma.
 For example, the universe seems to be expanding, that is new space is appearing between the galaxies.
 Note, the galaxies are not moving away from each other but new space is appearing.
 This is supplemented by mythical dark matter to hold the galaxies together and fuelled by equally undetectable dark energy to cause the expansion.
 But because all the galaxies will suffer heat death I have heard that some scientists now propose that perhaps new matter will also appear to enable the universe to exist for some indefinite time.

 We need a reality check to sort out what is happening.
-Suppose Johnny has one apply and Freddy has no apples.
+Suppose Johnny has one apple and Freddy has no apples.
 Then Johnny gives Freddy two apples.
 An accountant; a mathematician and a theoretical physicist will tell you that Johnny ends up with -1 apples while Freddy has 2 apples.
 But an experimental physicist, any mum or primary school student will tell you that -1 apples is an illegal or unachievable state—it just cannot happen.

 To be sure that weird stuff does temporarily happen at the quantum level but we are talking about the cosmic level.